4WD 2022 Toyota Tundra Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

 • Tundra 4WD Crew Cab Prices

-To avoid overpaying on a new Toyota Tundra 4WD, shop prices online first.
+To find the best possible price on a new Toyota Tundra 4WD, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost: